SpaceTerran/spaceterran.github.io/_posts/2024-02-24-copilot-for-microsoft-365-a-data-exfiltration-machine.md

 ---
 title: "Copilot for Microsoft 365, A Data Exfiltration Machine?"
+description: >-
+  How Microsoft 365 Copilot web content queries and third-party plugins can expose company data, and why you should review these settings now.
 author: isaac
 date: 2024-02-24 07:00:00 -0700
 categories: [AI and Data Security, Microsoft, Business Strategy]